RaghavJindal13/AWS-cloudformation-samples/README.md

 # AWS-cloudformation-samples
-A collection of useful AWS-CloudFormation templates.
+A collection of useful AWS-CloudFormation templates